Umersaeed81/File_Management_Operations/README.md

 This script copies files from a source directory to a destination directory if their names contain the keyword "Al" and have a ".xlsx" extension.
 It ensures that only files matching these criteria are copied.

 ### [Copying Files with a Specific Extension and Containing a Specific Keyword, Handling Overwrites](https://github.com/Umersaeed81/File_Management_Operations/blob/main/Copying_Files_Based_on_Specific_Keywords_and_Extensions/Example-34.md)
-This example combines the conditions of Example 33 with the overwrite handling of previous examples.
-It copies files whose names contain the keyword "Al" and have a ".xlsx" extension, and if a file with the same name already exists in the destination folder, it generates a new filename to avoid overwriting.
+This example builds on the previous one by adding functionality to handle potential overwrites.
+If a file with the same name already exists in the destination folder, the script generates a new filename with an incremental suffix to avoid overwriting the existing file.

 ![](https://github.com/Umersaeed81/File_Management_Operations/blob/main/log/pic1.png?raw=true)